 When Americans think about EVs, they often picture small, nondescript, box-like cars that may be good for the environment, but have little to no power or acceleration and are no fun to drive.

 EV racing blows apart that stereotype.
-EV racing, also known as electric motorsport, is car racing featuring races between either all EVs or “open-series” races between EVs and cars of different powertrains.
+EV racing, also known as Electric Motorsport, is car racing that either features 1. races between all EVs, or 2. “open-series” races between EVs and cars of different powertrains.